inato/senior-take-home-test/README.md

 ]
 ```

-You are free to use another format than JSON if you want.

 ## Step 2: CLI

 We now are going to build a CLI application that allows to query the list of ongoing clinical trials for a given country code.
 We already have access to a [file](countries.json) that maps country codes to country names.
+We should leverage what we have built in the previous step.

-Example output for country code "FR":
+Here is the output you should get for the country code "FR":

 ```txt
 Olaparib + Sapacitabine in BRCA Mutant Breast Cancer, France